- 1 Because it's wine-tasting season

 Because who doesn't love apple picking and pumpkin patches?

 Even if you don’t like eating apples, you enjoy picking them.
 There’s just something about traipsing through an orchard on a crisp fall day, paper bag at the ready, that solidifies the season’s arrival.
-As New Yorkers, we don’t have many farm options, but what we do have is the Queens County Farm Museum, on the outskirts of town, where 47-acres of bonafide farm mean livestock, greenhouses, herb gardens, a pumpkin patch, and a 3-acre corn maze (aka the Amazing Maize Maze).
-Just a heads up so you’ll know where to find us on weekends from now till November.
+As New Yorkers, we don’t have many farm options, but what we do have is the Queens County Farm Museum, on the outskirts of town, where 47 acres of bonafide farm mean livestock, greenhouses, herb gardens, a pumpkin patch, and a three-acre corn maze (known as the Amazing Maize Maze).
+Just a heads up so you’ll know where to find us on weekends from now until November.

 Because we dig a boozy autumn cocktail

 There’s more to fall than Moscow Mules and hard cider.
 We're all about the innovative cocktail twists that come with the change of the seasons.
-On our radar now: The Plank-Smoked Old Fashioned at NYC's American Cut, with hints of nuttiness, spice and savory maple smoke; the By the Fireside at Up & Up cocktail bar, a mix of 10-year tawny port, chicory coffee syrup, ground nutmeg and cinnamon; The Dixie (Dickel no. 8, kola nut, baking spices, caramelized sugar) at the new Southern-themed cocktail bar 1952 1/2 Liquorette, in Chicago.
+On our radar now: The Plank Smoked Old Fashioned at NYC's American Cut, with hints of nuttiness, spice, and savory maple smoke, and the Town & Country at Up & Up cocktail bar, a mix of Mr. Katz's Rock & Rye, apple brandy, and vermouth.
 Like beer better?
 Head to the Elysian Brewing Company in Seattle for a pint of The Great Pumpkin Ale, which is made with roasted pumpkin seeds, or Chicago's first cider pub, The Northman.

 Because 'tis the season to stuff your face